COV 457 Deferred Compensation Plan

 How to contribute

-You may make two types of contributions to your Commonwealth of Virginia 457 Plan:
+You may make two types of contributions to your COV 457 Deferred Compensation Plan:

 - Pre-tax contributions: You pay taxes on these contributions later, which lowers your taxable income now.